 Extra patches and updates will be needed to the

 this feature to be available to other clients like Jupyter Notebook, Lab,

-The use of Jedi is should be barely noticeable on recent enough machines, but
+The use of Jedi should be barely noticeable on recent machines, but

 can be slower on older ones.
-To tweak the performances, the amount
+To tweak the performance, the amount

 of time given to Jedi to compute type inference can be adjusted with

 Completer.complete() API is waiting deprecation and should be

 the current state of the API and suggestions are welcome.

 Python 3 only codebase¶